ErmanoClaude/ImageGallery/README.md

-Updating an image gallery I made in a code tutorial to as JS
+Updating an image gallery I made in a code tutorial to add JS.